Church of the Disciples (Boston): Clarke's later years (1855-88)

-West Bookline Street Church (1868-1905)
+West Brookline Street Church (1868-1905)

 The need of a larger house of worship brought a removal in 1868 to a new commodious church at the corner of West Brookline Street and Warren Avenue.
 It was a simple auditorium with no impressive architecture nor memorial windows.
 Clarke called this church the home of his soul.
 Here, he preached the remaining 19 years of his life, until his death in 1888.

 In 1889, Charles Gordon Ames became the new minister.
 Ames ministered to the congregation for 23 years.
 Clara Bancroft Beatley undertook the charge of the church's Sunday school in September 1893, and continued in charge for 15 years.

 20th-century

 In 1905, Ames moved the church to a new house of worship at the corner of Jersey and Peterboro Streets, in the Back Bay.
 Here he preached for five years.
 In 1910, Ames was succeeded by his associate minister, Rev. Abraham M. Rihbany.
 Under Rihbany, the church continued its social service.
 The Disciples Branch Alliance, that had for its early leaders, Abby W. May, Lucia M. Peabody, and Lilian Freeman Clarke, with Mrs. Ames (Fanny Baker Ames) as its president for 25 years, was a force of commanding leadership in the lives of its members.
 The Sunday school, that had inspired the leadership of John Albion Andrew and William Henry Baldwin Jr., took on new responsibilities in the field of religious education.

 The church being free from debt for many years, it decided to secure a larger work by raising as a memorial to its second minister, "the Charles Gordon Ames Endowment Fund".
 The West Brookline church building was a memorial to the founder of the church, James Freeman Clarke.
 The organ was a memorial to Mrs. Clarke (Anna Huidekoper Clarke), a strong personality through the 50 years of her membership.

 On April 21, 1912, the young people of the Disciples' Guild, and others made a pilgrimage to the places associated with the history of the church since its founding in 1841.
-First, they visited the old home of Lucia M. Peabody on Bowdoin Street, in whose prlor was held one of the initial meetings of the society.
+First, they visited the old home of Lucia M. Peabody on Bowdoin Street, in whose parlor was held one of the initial meetings of the society.
 Freeman Place Chapel was found at the head of Freeman Place, and here the assembled group recited the covenant upon which the church was founded.
 The sites of Masonic and Amory Halls were found, and of Indiana Place Chapel.
 Then came the walk to the church on West Brookline Street.
 The final destination, the new church in Fenway, was reached by seven o'clock.